90th Birthday Season

 90th Birthday

 Afterwards, we had a late bar in Symphony Hall foyer where audience, friends and performers could relax and chat as part of the 90th birthday celebrations.
-Our President, Hugh Carslake, welcomed the Deputy Lord Mayor and Deputy Lady Mayoress (who cut the celebratory cake), as well as our other patron, long-time former Conductor, Dr Christopher Robinson CBE CVO.
+Our President, Hugh Carslake, welcomed the Deputy Lord Mayor and Deputy Lady Mayoress (who cut the celebratory cake), as well as our other patron, former Conductor, Dr Christopher Robinson CBE CVO.

 Members of the choir followed up this anniversary concert with an enjoyable 90th birthday dinner at Birmingham Botanical Gardens in January 2012.